-You can find more information available on their website and view their Privacy Notice directly using this link: mjog Privacy Policy iPLATO - Simplifying access to healthcare, globally.
+You can find more information available on their website and view their Privacy Notice directly using this link: Patient Access Privacy Policy iPLATO iPLATO - Simplifying access to healthcare, globally.
 With roots in the UK and eyes on the future, iPLATO is building healthcare technology to improve the health of our communities, wherever we operate around the world.